VHF Vs. UHF Range: Best Choices for Indoor and Outdoor Use

 Below, I’ll go over the most important factors you need to consider when you’re trying to decide between VHF and UHF, how each radio frequency works, and the pros and cons for each type.

-Factors that Affect Communication Range
+Factors that Affect Communication Distance

 Range capability is the biggest factor for most buyers.
 In many cases, a radio’s max range is more theoretical than realistic since terrain and equipment type can greatly affect range.